Dragoteryx/drg-music/README.md

 ```
 ``index`` represents the index of the music in the playlist.

-The callback lets you interact with the music that got removed.
+Returns a Promise resolved with the music that was removed.

 #### Skip the current music
 ```js